BEST Japan Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Japan - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Japan.
 Choose from the best cruise deals and specials for Japan cruises.
 Save up to 91% on last minute Japan cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Japan cruises often sail to Honolulu, Kelang (Kuala Lumpur), Manila, Bali and Kodiak during their cruise itinerary.
+Popular Japan cruises often sail to Sitka, Honolulu, Seward, Manila and Bali during their cruise itinerary.
 Japan cruises could leave from Hong Kong, Kobe, Tokyo, Taipei (Keelung) and Seoul (Incheon).
 Most commonly, Japan cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.